-Additional information on each of the mandatory training options provided below.
+Additional information on each of the mandatory training courses is provided below.

 - Bloodborne Pathogens provides information to minimize the health risks to workers exposed to blood and other potentially infectious materials.
+You will learn about specific pathogens, exposure control, vaccines, sharps, and post-incident clean-up.
 Departments and employees with occupational exposure to human blood are encouraged to establish a Bloodborne Pathogen Exposure Control Plan.
 It is recommended that students with occupational exposure follow the guidelines for Evaluation and Follow-up.
 Below is a list of forms to assist with the consent, reporting, testing, etc. for incidents relating to Bloodborne Pathogens.

 - Run, Hide, Fight training and the support of multiple departments, we have many people involved in keeping this campus safe and secure; however, a truly safe campus can only be achieved with the cooperation of all students, faculty, staff and visitors.

 - Substance Abuse and the Drug Free Workplace provides employees and supervisors with an understanding of the benefits of a substance-free work environment, to help them understand the impact substances have in the workplace and recognize signs of employee substance abuse.